Brianna Pinto: College career

 Anson Dorrance, head coach of the University of North Carolina women's team, who had recruited her father Hassan when he also coached the men's team, began recruiting Pinto when she was in eighth grade.
 She accepted the offer in ninth grade.
 Pinto made her college debut in August 2018 and scored the opening goal in a 2–0 win against Ohio State, the 1,000th win of Dorrance's career.

 In 2019, her sophomore season, she was named First-Team All-American by United Soccer Coaches along with teammates Alessia Russo and Emily Fox, and helped the Tar Heels reach the 2019 College Cup Final.
 She was a First-Team All-ACC selection during all three years at North Carolina.

 In the 2020 season (extended into Spring 2021 because of the COVID-19 pandemic), Pinto helped North Carolina reach the semifinal of the NCAA Tournament, where she scored a goal in the Tar Heels' 1–3 loss to Santa Clara.
 She was named First-Team All America for the second straight year and one of the three women's finalists for Hermann Trophy, given to the best collegiate soccer player of the season by the Missouri Athletic Club.

 Club career

 NJ/NY Gotham FC

-In January 2021, Pinto announced she was entering the 2021 NWSL Draft, although she planned to finish her junior season at North Carolina, with the 2020 NCAA Division I Women's Soccer Tournament moved to Spring 2021 due to the COVID-19 pandemic.
+In January 2021, Pinto announced she was entering the 2021 NWSL Draft, although she planned to finish her junior season at North Carolina, with the 2020 NCAA Division I Women's Soccer Tournament moved to spring 2021 due to the COVID-19 pandemic.
 NJ/NY Gotham FC chose her in the first round of the draft, making her the third overall pick.

 On June 4, 2021, Pinto signed a two-year contract with NJ/NY Gotham FC.
-She made her professional debut on June 20, 2021, as a substitute against Orlando Pride.
+She made her professional debut on June 20 as a substitute against the Orlando Pride.